BlockchainCommons/Provenance/WHITEPAPER.md

 ### Pseudorandom Number Generator (PRNG)

 Unlike the cryptographically strong random number generator used to create the seed, pseudorandom number generators (PRNGs) are used when one wishes to generate an apparently random but actually deterministic sequence of random numbers.
-The seed is used to initialize the PRNG, defining an unique infinite sequence of pseudorandom numbers.
+The seed is used to initialize the PRNG, defining a unique infinite sequence of pseudorandom numbers.
 Because the seed is kept secret, only the chain's owner can generate the next correct numbers in the sequence.

 We employ the [Xoshiro256**](https://prng.di.unimi.it/) PRNG due to its robust statistical properties.